-- No furniture should be stacked except on Floors 22-25 and 30, dressers can be stacked two high.
+- No furniture should be stacked except dressers on Floors 22-25 and 30-32, dressers can be stacked two high.

 Many rooms at 55th Street were designed with lofted or bunked beds, and we have de-lofted/de-bunked where possible.
 Students are not permitted to loft/de-loft or bunk/de-bunk their beds on their own.
 Doing so can damage the furniture, and moving it on your own can result in a judicial meeting and/or fine.
 Bed heights that can be changed can only be adjusted by MMC Facilities staff.
-We will have Facilities staff on-site to assist during move-in.
-After move-in, students will be able to submit a maintenance request to have their bed raised or lowered.
-Facilities will raise/lower beds weekly through the first month of the semester.
+We will have limited Facilities staff on-site to assist during move-in.
+Students will be able to submit a maintenance request to have their bed raised or lowered.
 Should you require a lofted/de-lofted bed as a disability accommodation, please contact the Office of Disability Services to request this accommodation prior to moving in.
 There may be instances that de-lofting a bed is not an option, and we will offer you an alternative space to move to, if available.

 All furniture at Cooper Square is metal-framed with modern, wooden accessories.
 Cooper Square was designed with a specific furniture layout, and unfortunately, furniture cannot be rearranged to a different configuration.
 If you decide to move your furniture, you will be asked to return it to its original configuration and charged a $150 fee.